ryands17/spa-deploy-cdk/README.md

 **Steps**

-1. Rename the `.example.env` file to `.env` and replace all the values with your predefined values for your stack.
+1. Rename the `.example.env` file to `.env` and replace all the values with predefined values for your stack.

 **_Note_**: All the variables are mandatory!
 Without that, the stack wouldn't work.

-2. Run `npm install`
+2. Run `yarn` (recommended) or `npm install`

-3. Run `npm run deploy -- --profile profileName` to deploy the stack to your specified region.
-You can skip providing the profile parameter if the profile name is `default`.
+3. Run `yarn deploy --profile profileName` or `npm run deploy -- --profile profileName` to deploy the stack to your specified region.
+You can skip providing the profile name if it is `default`.

 4. You can start the build from the console in `Codebuild` and view your website on the Cloudfront provided URL!